dhprlabs/designs/README.md

-# 3D Models
+# Designs

-Welcome to my 3D Models Repository – a curated collection of CAD and 3D models created using various design tools including **SOLIDWORKS** and **Blender**.
+Welcome to my Designs Repository – a curated collection of CAD and 3D models created using various design tools including **SOLIDWORKS** and **Blender**.
 This repository features designs ranging from beginner-friendly models to complex mechanical assemblies, with a